TeresaZhu08/Ass1/Discussion.md

 specify a pattern for files and folders that should be ignored by the Docker client when generating a build context.

 - What is Kubernetes and why didn’t we use it?

+Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
+It has a large, rapidly growing ecosystem.
+Kubernetes services, support, and tools are widely available.
+Kubernetes is not a traditional, all-inclusive PaaS (Platform as a Service) system.
+Since Kubernetes operates at the container level rather than at the hardware level, it provides some generally applicable features common to PaaS offerings, such as deployment, scaling, load balancing, and lets users integrate their logging, monitoring, and alerting solutions.

 Deployment:
 - What is Amazon S3 used for?